devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 The `turtle` module provides many other functions for controlling the turtle's movement, such as `forward()`, `backward()`, `left()`, `right()`, `penup()`, `pendown()`, and more.
 You can use these functions to create various shapes, patterns, and animations.

-## 25) How can you create and use custom shapes in Turtle graphics?
-Write a Python program to draw a pentagon using the Turtle module and customize it with different colors and line thickness.
+## <mark> 25) How can you create and use custom shapes in Turtle graphics?
+Write a Python program to draw a pentagon using the Turtle module and customize it with different colors and line thickness. </mark>

 #### Creating Custom Shapes in Turtle Graphics